konradsoares/TelegraMQ/README.md

 # TelegraMQ
-Simple RabbitMQ and Telegram Integration
+Simple RabbitMQ and Telegram Integration with Python

 <h1><b>What is Message Queueing?</b></h1>